 - Naoki Hattori, who has raced in JGTC, F3000, and F3.

-- Yuji Ide, one of the few modern Japanese drivers to make an appearance in Formula One.
-(He wasn't very successful).
+- Yuji Ide, one of the few modern Japanese drivers to make an appearance in Formula One (He wasn't very successful).
 Currently drives in Super GT for EICars Bentley and in South Korea's CJ SuperRace Championship for Ecsta Racing Team.

 Several other video series were released under the Best Motoring umbrella: